DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-20-part-time-working-hours.md

 We ask candidates to select ‘full time’ or ‘part time’ for their work history entries.

-Some providers say that ‘part time’ doesn’t give enough detail.
+Some providers say that ‘part time’ does not give enough detail.
 It could mean a candidate has worked 5 hours or 25 hours, for example.

 ## User needs